konstantins90/symfony-cookie-consent-bundle/README.md

 ### TwigExtension

-The following TwigExtension functions are available:
+The following TwigExtension functions are available

 **fncookieconsent_isCategoryAllowedByUser**
-check if user has given it's permission for certain cookie categories
+check if user has given it's permission for certain cookie categories (return bool)

 ```twig
 {% if fncookieconsent_isCategoryAllowedByUser('analytics') == true %}